fabiospampinato/noren/readme.md

 // Add the X-Powered-By header, with "Noren" as the value, to every response

 app.use ( poweredBy () );

+// Serve static files from a folder (this middleware is pretty basic, not intended for production use)

+app.use ( serveStatic ( '/public', {
+  dotfiles: true, // Serve dot files, and files in dot folders, also
+  fallback: true, // Pass the request to the next middleware instead of failing if the file is not found
+  immutable: true, // Mark the returned response as immutable
+  maxAge: 1000 // Set the "Cache-Control" header to "max-age=1000"
+}));
 ```

 ## License